 Calming the body serves to calm and center the mind, just as calming the mind serves to calm and center the body.

-The mindful relaxation walking practice is intended to empower you with a set of body-centered, concentration-based, mindfulness skills, which are so rewarding to practice, that you will want to infuse this physical concentration practice into almost every activity throughout the day, thereby creating an experience of living with a high level of aliveness, awareness, resilience, self-empowerment and self-efficacy.
+The mindful wing chun practice is intended to empower you with a set of body-centered, concentration-based, mindfulness skills, which are so rewarding to practice, that you will want to infuse this physical concentration practice into almost every activity throughout the day, thereby creating an experience of living with a high level of aliveness, awareness, resilience, self-empowerment and self-efficacy.

 It is precisely the physical nature of this practice that serves as an antidote to all our useless mind-chatter.
 When you learn to put your mind in your physical center, it is precisely that physical embodiment that protects you from getting caught up in useless or stressful thought patterns, which occur when your mind is not in your bodily center.